cbernet/dlflask/README.md

 conda activate dlflask
 ```

-At the moment, later versions of python lead to incompatibilities between tensorflow and flask
+At the moment, later versions of python lead to incompatibilities
+between tensorflow and flask

-* install flast-restful with pip (not available in conda) :
+* install flast-restful with pip
+(since this package is not available in conda) :

 ```
 pip install flask-restful